|(epinephrine injection, USP) 0.3 mg, 0.15 mg Auto-Injector||Rx only|

 - The viewing window will no longer be clear.

-Auvi-Q® and any remaining medicine cannot be reused.
-Until you dispose of your used Auvi-Q®, the interactive instruction system will remind you that it has been used whenever you remove the outer case.
+Until you throw away your used Auvi–Q®, the electronic voice instruction system will remind you that it has been used when the outer case is removed.

 sanofi-aventis U.S. LLC